 We’re not even sure where to start with how much we loved Amelia Island.
 It’s such a lovely city.

 It’s essentially the Hamptons meets St Augustine.
 The island has been under eight flags in the history of its existence (fun fact: the only place in the US).
 There’s history and a sense of community that envelopes you in a way that’s hard to describe.
-You’ll quickly learn that the people here are extremely friendly, and are extremely proud of their little piece of paradise that used to be a lumber town.
+You’ll quickly learn that the people here are extremely friendly, and are extremely proud of their little piece of paradise that used to be a lumber town, so finding things to do in Amelia Island is not hard at all.

 Is it any wonder that John Grisham lives here?